krapluka/krapluka.github.io/about.md

 My name is Lukas Krappmann,

-and I am working in a consulting company where I am responsible for IT & Enterprise Architecture.
-I am doing a lot of work in strategic IT consulting as well as managing dependencies like data privacy and security up to the CIO level.
+and I work in a consulting firm where I am responsible for IT & Enterprise Architecture.
+I deal a lot with strategic IT consulting and its management of dependencies like data protection and security up to CIO level.

-Furthermore a colleague and I are hosting an Innovation Lab for young talents to develop interesting use case and work on new and treding tech.
+Also, a colleague and I run an Innovation Lab for young talent to develop interesting use cases and work on new and exciting technologies.

 The industries I work in are:
 - Automotive